2025 - All Construction Projects

 Traffic Impacts:

-WIS 57 will be closed between County T and County V from May 5 to July 2025 for Logan Creek structure construction.
+WIS 57 is closed between County T and County V for Logan Creek structure construction.

 Detour: